 - ENHANCE Pennsylvania’s role as a nationally recognized leader in tobacco control programs and policies.

-This plan will serves as the framework to inform program goals and activities throughout the Commonwealth.
+This plan will serve as the framework to inform program goals and activities throughout the Commonwealth.
 The shared goals and initiatives foster a comprehensive tobacco control program from which all organizations with vested interest can benefit.
 Dynamic and coordinated program planning and implementation ensures sustained and positive action.